hitmannoob/email-mcp-client/README.md

 # email-mcp-client
-send an email using MCP
+send an email using MCP(Openai client)